michalpalka/dit029-twitter-miner/README.md

     If everything goes OK, you should see a stream of tweets running for 60 s.
 If you get a message indicating HTTP response code 401, it probably means authentication error.

+## Saving tweets to Riak

+If you are able to run the basic example above, you can try an example that saves the tweets to Riak, as follows:

+1. Edit the `twitterminer.config` file to include the host/port of the Riak node that you want to connect to.

+1. Run the Erlang interpreter with the dependencies, and start the needed applications:

+       $ erl -pa deps/*/ebin -pa ebin -config twitterminer

+    ```erlang
+    1> application:ensure_all_started(twitterminer).
+    ```
+1. Run the example

+    ```erlang
+    2> twitterminer_riak:riak_example().
+    ```

+    If you get no errors, your tweets should be saved in the `<"tweets">` bucket in your Riak database.

 ## Dependencies

 ### [erlang-oauth](https://github.com/tim/erlang-oauth/)